bevansm/PLGSPL/docs/USE.md

 - All parts of a problem, including file editor questions & uploaded files, are one point.
 - Students earned 0 marks for any question parts specified in the config file.
+- A student's email on PL uses their GS id as a prefix, i.e. `peterporker@ubc.ca` will map to a GS id of `peterporker`

 ## Creating PDFS for Gradescope